kailaix/AdFem.jl/docs/src/mfem_tutorial.md

-# Unstructured Meshes in PoreFlow
+# Unstructured Meshes in AdFem

-PoreFlow.jl also provides unstructured mesh support by leveraging [MFEM](https://mfem.org/) as the finite element backend.
+AdFem.jl also provides unstructured mesh support by leveraging [MFEM](https://mfem.org/) as the finite element backend.

 The APIs are designed such that they are consistent with structured meshes.
 For most of the functions, we only need to replace geometry parameters `m, n, h` with `mesh`, which is a [`Mesh`](@ref) instance.
-The triangular elements are the default in the PoreFlow unstructured mesh module.  `Mesh` can be constructed using a $N\times 2$ node vector and a $E\times 3$ element vector (**1-based**); for example:
+The triangular elements are the default in the AdFem unstructured mesh module.  `Mesh` can be constructed using a $N\times 2$ node vector and a $E\times 3$ element vector (**1-based**); for example:

 ```julia
 nodes = [0.0 0.0;1.0 0.0;0.0 1.0;1.0 1.0]